derwaro/derwaro.github.io/content/now.md

 categories: [""]
 ---

-What I'm currently up to personally, professionally and everything in between.[^1]
+What I'm currently up to personally, professionally and everything in between.[^1][^2]

 Mentions here are thought to be things I *currently* have been doing.
 I.e. Current not in the sense of *now*, but rather *currently* during the last days/weeks/months.
-Stuff like books, topics, research, sports,...
+Stuff like books, topics, research, sports,...[^3]

 # Currently...
 last update: {{< param "lastmod" >}}